mercan26/Assignment-2/README.md

 **2) Inside the lab1 directory create a new file named index.js**.

-<em> a) Right click on the folder in the VS_Code Navigator and select "New File"
+*a) Right click on the folder in the VS_Code Navigator and select "New File".
+Name the file 'index.js'*

-   b) This should open the file in the Editing window.

-   c) import the tracker using statement (on the first line): </em>
+*b) import the trackerService.js file  using the require statement on the first line:*

-       var tracker = require("tracker");
+       var tracker = require("./tracker/trackerService.js");
 	   ^				^
-    local instance    module definition
+    local reference    	relative path to the trackerService.js file

+Now you can access any of the listed functions by typing tracker.calcWalkCal ( if you want to calculate the calories for walking, for example).

-Copy the following array of Object Literals into activityTracker.js, below your require statements:
+**3) Copy the following array of Object Literals into index.js, below your require statements:**

     var activities = [ {activity: "walking", weight: 150, distance: 3, time: 45}, { activity: "running", weight: 200 , distance: 4, time: 40}, {activity: "running", weight: 175, distance: 5, time: 45}, {activity: "running", weight: 140, distance: 10, time: 240} ]

-NOTE:  This is an array of literal, anonymous, Objects.

-<b> Remember</b> that you can access properties of a JS object via dot OR subscript notation.
-Also remember that arrays have a <b>length</b> property
+**NOTE:**  This is an array of literal, anonymous, Objects.
+To access object properties, you can use dot OR subscript notation.
+Also remember that arrays have a **length** property.

 Each literal is providing the following data: